juju/docs/src/en/config-azure.md

 In the same dialog, select a 'Location/Affinity Group'.

-If you intend to use [storage support](./storage.html) then this value and the value you provide the `location` paramter must be the same.
-Failure to do so will result in storage being used local to the Juju machine where the charm is being run.
 Note that there is a limited set of regions available in the Azure UI.
 Choose one that is closest to you:

 ![azure_storage_region_dropdown](media/config-azure-stable_storage_locations_dropdown.png)